 The link between sleeplessness and pain

 Pain sufferers have long described the negative impact of poor sleep on daytime pain levels.
 Fibromyalgia sufferers report sleeplessness to be one of the most aggravating factors, impacting on their ability to manage pain and get through the day.
 Migraine sufferers report a link between how well they’ve slept and whether they will suffer from a migraine that day.
 Increases in pain sensitivity following sleep deprivation can also be displayed in healthy individuals, which suggests that a good night’s sleep can actually protect us from pain.
 One reason for this could be that, following sleep deprivation, there is an increase in the production of inflammatory chemicals in the body called cytokines.
 This inflammation could certainly help explain the bidirectional association between pain and sleep.
+Effective and safe Ambien, fast delivery, professional medical assistance, regular bonuses and many other factors contributed to my appreciation of AmbienBuy.net.
+As an experienced customer, I can judge about its dependability.

 The strong link between poor sleep and poor mood means that the way we perceive pain during the day is also affected, with research reporting that after poor sleep we have an increased tendency to view negative experiences more negatively.
 In fact, insomnia is increasingly being seen as a ‘canary down the neurological mine’ type of early warning sign for many mental health disorders such as depression and anxiety, and it’s reported as one of the most common early symptom of an active psychotic phase in Schizophrenia patients.